IBM Basic assembly language and successors

 The IBM Basic assembly language and successors is a series of assembly languages and assemblers made for the IBM System/360 mainframe system and its successors through the IBM Z.

-The first of these, the Basic Assembly Language (BAL), is an extremely restricted assembly language, introduced in 1964 and used on 360 systems with only 8 KB of main memory, and only a card reader, a card punch, and a printer for input/output, as part of IBM Basic Programming Support (BPS/360).
-The Basic Assembler for BAL was also available as part of Basic Operating System/360 (BOS/360).
+The first of these, the Basic Assembly Language (BAL), is an extremely restricted assembly language, introduced in 1964 and used on minimal 360 systems with only 8 KB of main memory, and a card reader, a card punch, and a printer for input/output, as part of IBM Basic Programming Support (BPS/360).
+The Basic Assembler was also available as part of Basic Operating System/360 (BOS/360).